dapr12/dapr12/README.md

 Prior to this, I did a BSc in Applied Mathematics and Computer Science from the National Autonomous University of Mexico (UNAM).

+I have more than 5 years of experience applying statistical modeling and machine learning techniques across various industries.

 Interests

 - Data Mining, Machine Learning and Deep Learning